-At Network Rail, we're always eager to tell young people about all the exciting learning opportunities the railway has to offer.
-Here are some useful materials to keep kids busy while they're at home…
+We’re always eager to tell young people about all the exciting learning opportunities the railway has to offer.
+Here are some useful materials to help them explore

 TV’s Maddie Moate